TAP-GGC/Code-Nator/README.md

 ## :page_with_curl: Project Description
 Students will first observe a demo of how the code is intended to make the mBot react.
 They will then receive "broken code" and learn how to analyze and interpret block-based code to identify and fix errors.
 Through guided instruction, students will develop problem-solving skills as they work to debug the provided code snippets, ultimately getting the mBot to perform actions similar to the demo.
+Once the concepts are taught students will need to create their own code to complete a track.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->